-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
-As a result, some of the data collection has been postponed and the evaluation may not be completely as planned.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
+As a result, some of the impact measurement collection has not been possible and the evaluation will not be completed as originally intended.
+We are looking to redeliver the intervention and extend the evaluation.
 The evaluation protocol is being updated and will be published here as soon as possible.

 PACT has promising evidence of impacts from a recent RCT led by its developer, and funded by the Nuffield Foundation.
 This study involved 208 pre-school children (aged 3‑years) and their parents in 22 children’s centres.
 Children were randomly allocated to receive either the oral language programme or an active treatment control programme targeting motor skills and self-care.
 PACT produced improvements in children’s language skills at immediate post-test, which were maintained 6 months later.
 The study also reported improvements in some early literacy skills at delayed follow up.
 Immediate gains in narrative were found though these had faded at follow-up.
 EEF is funding this trial to build the evidence further, by evaluating the programme in schools, and with a larger sample.

 The programme will be evaluated by a team from the University of Durham, as a randomised controlled trial in 45 schools with nursery classes.
 The focus will be on children aged 3, with parents randomly allocated within settings to receive the programme or not.
 Outcomes in language will be measured at the end of the programme and in a delayed post-test in Reception.
 A process evaluation will be conducted to understand how the programme is implemented, and to gather the views of teachers and parents.

 The evaluation report will be published in Spring 2023